 7. Think about your lifestyle off the pitch

-Football and drinking often goes hand in hand, but living a healthy lifestyle and eating a balanced diet is important if you are serious about your performance.
+Football and drinking often go hand in hand, but living a healthy lifestyle and eating a balanced diet is important if you are serious about your performance.

 Studies have shown that smoking can weaken tendons and it’s really important that if you train regularly, you provide your body with the nourishment that it needs.